Aman1531/question-assignment-system/README.md

 Cycle is set at 1 second interval for testing purposes .
 Any cron expression can be used to set the custom cycle .

+By using the concurrency and cluster features of BullMQ , desired scalability and performance can be maintained.